SimenBergum/documentation/documentation/tensor-intro.md

 ## Tensor examples

 In the following examples, we will use the tensor playground to visualize tensor operations.
-The playground can be started by deploying the tensor sample app, and opening "http://[host]:[port]/playground/index.html".
+The playground can be started by deploying the [tensor sample app](https://github.com/vespa-engine/sample-apps/tree/master/basic-search-tensor) and opening "http://[host]:[port]/playground/index.html".
 By clicking on the links below, a settings string will be copied to the clipboard.
 Paste this string into the settings input box in the playground and press enter.